 - Managing mesothelioma symptoms

 Clinical trials may attempt to develop improved methods for detecting mesothelioma at an earlier stage to give patients the best possible prognosis.
 Detecting mesothelioma early can be extremely challenging, meaning that developing improved screening methods is a high priority within the medical community.

 Researchers are testing new ways to reduce incidents of mesothelioma or controlling mechanisms to prevent it from recurring.
 Since mesothelioma generally develops over years of exposure to asbestos, clinical trials focused on disease prevention usually involve participants who are in remission (when visible signs of mesothelioma are gone).

-Scientists look for better ways to diagnose pleural (lung), peritoneal (abdomen) and pericardial (heart) mesotheliomas.
-Doctors have found it difficult to distinguish mesotheliomas from other forms of cancer.
+Scientists look for better ways to diagnose pleural (lung), peritoneal (abdomen) and pericardial (heart) mesothelioma.
+Doctors have found it difficult to distinguish mesothelioma from other forms of cancer.